 As great as that is, nonstick cookware isn't good for everything.
 Because both kinds of nonstick cookware are rather delicate, breaking down easily under high heat and requiring careful use, you should only use it when you need it.
 That is, for super sticky foods, and preferably those that cook best on low-to-medium heat.

 Thus, nonstick cookware is best for foods like eggs, fish, crepes, and pancakes--food you could ruin if it stuck to the pan.
 It's also a good bet for anything with a lot of sugar or syrup, such as making caramel or candying nuts, as long as you can do it at a low temperature.

 Though a lot of people use their nonstick cookware for everything and own entire sets of it, we don't recommend this.
 One or two nonstick skillets are enough for any kitchen, and you should use it only for delegated tasks like those we listed.

-The reason we give this advice is that nonstick coatings are delicate and short-lived, and if you use them for everything, you'll wear your pans out much faster than you need to.
+If you use your nonstick for everything, you'll wear your pans out much faster than you need to.
 This is bad for your wallet and also bad for the environment, as most used nonstick cookware ends up in landfills.
 (Nonstick cookware is recyclable, but few curbside programs take it, so it requires some effort to recycle.
 Because of this, a lot of it ends up in landfills.
 If you want to recycle your worn out nonstick cookware, check your local recycling center for more information.)

 The Two Types of Nonstick Cookware (PTFE and Ceramic)